mancusolab/sushie/docs/files.rst

 It contains two rounds of heritability estimation:

 #.
-Using all the SNPs
+Using all the SNPs.
 #.
-Using the SNPs in the credible set (only if SuShiE outputs non-empty credible sets after pruning for purity)
+Using the SNPs in the credible set (only if SuShiE outputs non-empty credible sets after pruning for purity).

 .. list-table::
    :header-rows: 1